pieroxy/conkw/doc/GRABBER_LATEST_EMAILS.md

 * `num.mails_len` The number of emails returned.
 Will be betwen zero and `maxMessages-1`.
 * `num.mails_unread_total` The total number of unread emails in the accounts configured.
-* `str.grabStatus` As grabbing can be slow, this grabber exposes its status.
+* `str.grab_status` As grabbing can be slow, this grabber exposes its status.
 It can be `Loaded`, `Initializing` or `Loading...`.
 It is not recommended to use these values in a switch as those are labels subject to change or localization.
 Moreover, the `Loading` status will vary having zero to 3 dots at the end to mimic an animation.

 For each email returned, the following metrics are exposed (Here for the 1st email, `0`):